 Remote Work Competencies

 Due to the lockdowns and forced closures brought about by Covid-19, corporations had to adapt rather quickly.
-This required their employees working remotely to jump start their digital skills.
+This required their employees working at home to jump start their digital skills.
 Employees had to master virtual meetings, learn to use online platforms for communication and team collaboration, become proficient with e-learning tools, become adept at cyber security, project management, and scheduling.

 Related articles you might like: